-- (1) To the payment of all reasonable costs and expenses of suit, if any, and the reasonable compensation of the Trustee, its agents, attorneys and counsel, and of all proper expenses, liabilities and advances incurred or made under the Indenture by the Trustee or by any holder or holders of the Bonds, and of all taxes, assessments or liens superior to the lien of these presents; - (2) To the payment to the persons entitled thereto of all installments of interest then due and pay able in the order in which such installments become due and payable and, if the amount available shall not be sufficient to pay in full any particular installment, then to the payment, ratably, according to the amounts due on such installment, to the persons entitled thereto, without any discrimination or preference except as to any difference in the respective rates of interest specified in the Bonds; - (3) To the payment to the persons entitled thereto of the unpaid principal of any of the Bonds which shall have become due and payable (other than Bonds called for redemption for the payment of which moneys are held pursuant to the provisions of the Indenture), in the order of their due dates, with interest on the principal amount of the Bonds at the respective rates specified therein from the respective dates upon which the Bonds became due and payable, and, if the amount available shall not be sufficient to pay in full the principal of the Bonds due and payable on any particular date, together with the interest, then to the payment first of the interest, ratably, according to the amount of the interest due on that date, and then to the payment of the principal, ratably, according to the amount of the principal due on that date, to the persons entitled thereto without any discrimination. - (4) To the payment of the surplus, if any, to the Metropolitan Government, their successors and assigns, or to whomsoever may be lawfully entitled to receive the same.
+(1) To the payment of all reasonable costs and expenses of suit, if any, and the reasonable compensation of the Trustee, its agents, attorneys and counsel, and of all proper expenses, liabilities and advances incurred or made under the Indenture by the Trustee or by any holder or holders of the Bonds, and of all taxes, assessments or liens superior to the lien of these presents;

+(2) To the payment to the persons entitled thereto of all installments of interest then due and payable in the order in which such installments become due and payable and, if the amount available shall not be sufficient to pay in full any particular installment, then to the payment, ratably, according to the amounts due on such installment, to the persons entitled thereto, without any discrimination or preference except as to any difference in the respective rates of interest specified in the Bonds;

+(3) To the payment to the persons entitled thereto of the unpaid principal of any of the Bonds which shall have become due and payable (other than Bonds called for redemption for the payment of which moneys are held pursuant to the provisions of the Indenture), in the order of their due dates, with interest on the principal amount of the Bonds at the respective rates specified therein from the respective dates upon which the Bonds became due and payable, and, if the amount available shall not be sufficient to pay in full the principal of the Bonds due and payable on any particular date, together with the interest, then to the payment first of the interest, ratably, according to the amount of the principal due on that date, to the persons entitled thereto without any discrimination.

+(4) To the payment of the surplus, if any, to the Metropolitan Government, their successors and assigns, or to whomsoever may be lawfully entitled to receive the same.